yjqian02/Alice_Zhang_Coursework/README.md

 # Alice Zhang's Coursework and Projects

-All projects were completed in University of Minnesota, Twin Cities coureses unless otherwise stated.
+All projects were completed in University of Minnesota, Twin Cities courses unless otherwise stated.

 Projects are sorted by course and labeled as follows: